trishashish/Auto-Todoist/README.md

 # Auto Todoist
 A Python script that automatically re-prioritizes Todoist tasks.
+For each day with tasks that exceed the maximum number of working hours per day, tasks are sorted by priority, and the lowest-priority tasks are moved to the next day first until the total duration of tasks falls below the number of working hours.
+The same adjustments are made for the next day, the day after, and so on.

 **Instructions:**
 1. Clone the repository